adam-zhang-lcps/papers/animal-behavior.typ

 Ensure that appropriate safety guidelines are obeyed throughout the experiment.
 Upon conclusion of the experiment, follow all instructor directions to ensure safe post-experiment cleanup.

 Note that both photographs included in this report show the Cheerios in an intact state, contrary to the procedure given.
 This is due to an oversight by the experimentators when collecting photographic documentation.
-All data collected in this experiment was collected with crushed Cheerios in the choice chamber.
+All data collected in this experiment was collected with crushed Cheerios in the choice chamber. <whoops>

 #figure(
   caption: [Experimental Setup],